 - Involve members with a breadth of experiences and identities on our board, staff, committees, education programs, and CSA;

-- Continue to partner with organizations who are experts in the needs of their local communities; and
+- Continue to partner with organizations that are experts in the needs of their local communities; and

 - Reexamine the history of the farm through an anti-racist lens.